 Figure 3: Logs Browsers

 User Roles shows you the list of user accounts which can access the VMC (Figure 4).
-You can view the user Name, the Directory allocated to the account, the User ID, and the Role (as well as administrator, users can be a Root Admin, Admin or Content Admin).
-You can find out more about VMC User Roles here.
+You can view the user Name, the Directory allocated to the account, the User ID, and the Role (Root Admin, Admin, VMC Admin or Content Admin).
+You can find more information on VMC User Roles here, and a full reference of user role permissions here.

 Figure 4: User Roles